-You’ve mustered up the energy to hit the gym, try a new workout class, or head out on a long run this week—in other words, you’re crushing this whole #fitlife thing.
+You’ve mustered up the energy to hit the gym, try a new workout class, or head out on a long run this week.
+In other words, you’re crushing this whole #FitLife thing.
 But did you take the time to stretch before and after your workout?

-If the answer is no, we get it: Carving out an extra five minutes for a stretch session may fall pretty low on your list of priorities.
+If the answer is “no,” we get it: Carving out an extra 5 minutes for a stretch session may fall pretty low on your list of priorities.
 But just a few minutes of stretching could mean a much quicker recovery and way less soreness the next day.

-Place both hands on mat on either side of left foot for support.
+Place both hands on the floor, on either side of left foot, for support.
 This is a runner’s lunge position.
-From here, twist to the left from the waist as you draw left hand and gaze up toward the ceiling.
+Twist to the left from your waist as you draw left hand up and gaze up toward the ceiling.

-2. Triangle Stretch
+2. Triangle stretch

 Keeping both legs straight, ground through your feet and lift through your thighs.
-Spread arms wide at shoulder height, roll your front thigh open, and hinge at front hip.
+Spread arms wide at shoulder height, roll front thigh open, and hinge at front hip.

-3. Wall Calf Stretch
+3. Wall calf stretch

 4. Child’s Pose

 Start kneeling on all fours.
-Send hips back to sit on heels, toes touching, forehead to mat, belly resting between legs.
-From here, reach arms straight out in front of you to feel a stretch in your lower back.
+Send hips back to sit on heels, toes touching, forehead to the floor, belly resting between legs.
+Reach arms straight out in front of you to feel a stretch in your lower back.

-5. Walking Toe Touch
+5. Walking toe touch

-To warm up those hammies, from standing, bring right leg straight out in front of you and reach left fingertips out to touch your toes.
+To warm up those hammies, start standing.
+Bring right leg straight out in front of you and reach left fingertips out to touch right toes.
 Keep a tall posture (don’t lean forward).

-6. Walking Knee Hug
+6. Walking knee hug

 Return to starting position and repeat with left knee as you walk forward.
 Continue to alternate.
 You should feel this most in the front of your hips.